Intermediate15 min readBuilding Automation

 Rockwell Automation Timers Example for HVAC Control

 Complete working example demonstrating Timers implementation for HVAC Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - HVAC Control Control